The SOEP Samples in Detail¶

 Sample Q “LGB*”: Sample Q is a boost sample of a hard-to-survey population: lesbians, gays, bisexuals, transgender people, and those who identify as non-binary.
 While the actual percentage of LGBTQ+ people in the general population is unknown, this population was too scarcely represented in the SOEP to meaningfully analyze this group.
 835 households were recruited via an approximately 9-month long telephone screening process.
 Of these households 477 participated between April and November.

-Sample M6 “Refugee Sample”: M6 is the acronym for the fourth top-up sample for households that represents refugees.
+Sample IAB-BAMF-SOEP-M6 “Refugee Sample”: M6 is the acronym for the fourth top-up sample for households that represents refugees.
 The population of M6 covers two groups: firstly, adult refugees who arrived in Germany between January 1, 2013 and December 2016 (“Refreshment”) and secondly adult refugees who came to Germany between January 1, 2017 and June 2019 (“Enlargement”) with a strongly disproportionate oversampling of refugees from East- and West-Africa.

-Sample M7 “Migration Sample”: Like the older migration samples M1 and M2, the Integrated Employment Biographies Sample (IEBS) of the Federal Employment Agency (BA) served as the sampling frame for both boost samples.
+Sample IAB-SOEP-M7 “Migration Sample”: Like the older migration samples M1 and M2, the Integrated Employment Biographies Sample (IEBS) of the Federal Employment Agency (BA) served as the sampling frame for both boost samples.
 Boost sample M7’s goal was to capture migration dynamics and processes from 2016 to 2018 with a focus on EU migration.
 To ensure that statistically significant group comparisons can be made, sampling was restricted to the three most significant countries of origin in that time period: Romania, Bulgaria, and Poland.

-Sample M8a “Migration Sample”: Like the older migration samples M1 and M2, the Integrated Employment Biographies Sample (IEBS) of the Federal Employment Agency (BA) served as the sampling frame for both boost samples.
-Boost sample M8a was designed to help evaluate the skilled worker immigration law (Fachkräfteeinwanderungsgesetz), which came into effect March 1, 2020, and targeted migrants from third countries that came to Germany between 2017 and 2018, sampling them as a control group for a treatment group that will be sampled at a later date.
+Sample IAB-SOEP-M8a “Migration Sample”: Like the older migration samples M1 and M2, the Integrated Employment Biographies Sample (IEBS) of the Federal Employment Agency (BA) served as the sampling frame for both boost samples.
+Boost sample M8a was designed to help evaluate the skilled worker immigration law (Fachkräfteeinwanderungsgesetz), which came into effect March 1, 2020, and targeted migrants from third countries that have been granted permission to work in Germany between January 2019 and January 2020, sampling them as a control group for a treatment group that will be sampled at a later date.

 More information about “Sample Sizes and Panel Attrition” can be found here

-Sample-Specific Questionnaires
+Sample-Specific Questionnaires¶

 In SOEP it is common for special samples to receive extended, adapted, and/or integrated questionnaires in the first few years.
 This ensures that sample-specific questions that do not play a role in the main SOEP can also be included.
 In the following tables you can see which questionnaires the respective samples received, which years they ran, which raw data set they were included in, and which “long” data set they went into.